Power law condition for stability of Poisson hail: Workload bounds and stability

-\begin{section}{Workload bounds and stability} We now apply the foregoing to analyze the workload stability for small values of $\lambda $.
-It is enough to show tightness of $W^n(0,0)$, that is, the workload at time $0$ when the system starts empty at time $-n$.
+We now apply the foregoing to analyze the workload stability for small values of $\lambda$.
+It is enough to show tightness of the workload $W^n(0,0)$ at time $0$ when the system starts empty at time $-n$.
 Recall that $W^n(0,0)$ is obtained as the maximum of scores $V(\gamma)$ where $\gamma$ ranges in the set of paths $\Gamma^n(0,0)$.
 See Definition \ref{defgamma}.

-Due to the monotonicity properties of the system, $W^n(0,0) $ is readily seen to be bounded above by the quantity $W^{n,D}(0,0) $ which corresponds to the discretized system and is given by
+Due to the monotonicity properties of the system, $W^n(0,0)$ is readily seen to be bounded above by the quantity $W^{n,D}(0,0)$ which corresponds to the discretized system and is given by